 Researchers also find that making eye contact is difficult for people who tend to look at the screen rather than at the camera.
 Thus, paying close attention to camera angles and position can help create the effect of people looking at you during video conferencing.
 When behavior, technology and physical space are integrated together in ways that are appropriate for the collaborative efforts at hand, there are ways to close the gap between distributed teams.

-Steelcase has identified Six Things to Consider when designing for distributed teams:
+Six things to consider when designing for distributed teams:

-Design the environment to encourage movement and a range of postures so that participants can stay energized and engaged.
+- Design the environment to encourage movement and a range of postures so that participants can stay energized and engaged.
 Stool-height tables encourage standing up and staying on camera, or make it easy to transition off and back into the conference.
-A lounge setting with videoconferencing is another effective way to encourage movement and informality.
+A lounge setting with a video conferencing system is another effective way to encourage movement and informality.

-For more information on video conferencing and “Making Distance Disappear” check out Steelcase 360 magazine.
+For more information on video conferencing systems check out our Featured Solutions.